Changing Scottish Charity Law: What is the Scottish Government proposing and what more is possible?

 Dr Sophie Flemig

-Chief Executive - The Cattanach Charitable Trust, Board Member - OSCR and Member - Accounts Commission for Scotland
+Chief Executive, The Cattanach Charitable Trust and Member, Accounts Commission for Scotland

 Keep Up To Date